gabrielsoltz/metahub/README.md

 # Configuring Context

-- If you are running MetaHub for a multiple AWS Account setup (AWS Security Hub is aggregating findings from multiple AWS Accounts), you must provide the role to assume for Context queries, because the affected resources are not in the same AWS Account that the AWS Security Hub findings.
+- If you are running MetaHub for a multiple AWS Account setup (AWS Security Hub is aggregating findings from multiple AWS Accounts), you must provide the role to assume for Context queries because the affected resources are not in the same AWS Account that the AWS Security Hub findings.
 The `--mh-assume-role` will be used to connect with the affected resources directly in the affected account.
 This role needs to have enough policies for being able to describe resources.

 ## IAM Policy for Context

-The minimum policy needed for context include the managed policy `arn:aws:iam::aws:policy/SecurityAudit` and the following actions:
+The minimum policy needed for context includes the managed policy `arn:aws:iam::aws:policy/SecurityAudit` and the following actions:

 - `tag:GetResources`
 - `lambda:GetFunction`